dkhamsing/listapp.ios/README.md

 ## Notes

-- Need Xcode 11 or Xcode 12
+- Need Xcode 11 or Xcode 12 or Swift Playgrounds 4
 - No Storyboards :no_good:

 ## Credits